 - The badge does NOT directly influence search ranking — Etsy has explicitly stated this

 The live chat support access is arguably the most tangible benefit.
-Anyone who's dealt with Etsy's standard email support, with response times sometimes stretching to days, knows how valuable instant help can be when an order issue needs resolving.
+Anyone who's dealt with Etsy's standard email support — response times sometimes stretching days — knows how valuable instant help is when an order issue needs resolving.

-The trust signal matters most for shops selling higher-priced items or to first-time buyers.
+The trust signal matters most for shops selling higher-priced items.
 A $15 sticker purchase doesn't require much trust.
 A $200 custom piece?
 Buyers look for reassurance, and the badge provides it.

 Hitting Every Metric Without Losing Your Mind